 Hearing test (audiogram)

-What does an audiogram measure?
+What does a hearing test measure?

 How to recognise hearing loss

-- You hear a ringing, buzzing or whistling sound in your ears.
+- You hear a ringing, buzzing or whistling sound in your ears

-When is noise harmful?
+When is noise harmful to hearing?